tigoe/display-examples/TFT_Examples/readme.md

 # TFT LCD Displays

 There are a few common TFT display drivers on the electronics hobbyist market, and a handful of libraries that work with them.
+TFT displays are high resolution and full color, unlike the OLED or ePaper displays mentioned in this repository.

 You can find the [code examples at this link](https://github.com/tigoe/display-examples/tree/main/TFT_Examples).